Imago

 May 5, 2026; Detroit, Michigan, USA; Cleveland Cavaliers guard James Harden (1) dribbles defended by Detroit Pistons center Jalen Duren (0) in the first half during game one of the second round of the 2026 NBA Playoffs at Little Caesars Arena.
 Mandatory Credit: Rick Osentoski-Imagn Images

 “I just continue to be caught off guard by the lack of goal… the carelessness with the basketball in Cleveland in the playoffs, it’s just confusing to me,” Haslem stated.
-He was particularly incensed by the nature of Harden’s seven turnovers, many of which came from forced one-handed passes and casual errors that directly fed the Pistons’ transition game with 31 points.
+He was particularly incensed by the nature of Harden’s seven turnovers, many of which came from forced one-handed passes and casual errors that directly fed the Pistons’ transition game and points off turnovers with 27 points.

-It was so bad, UD declared he’d rain consequences on his blood for such mistakes.
 “Why the hell are you turning the ball over?
-It’s so self inflicted wounds.
-One handed passes.
+It’s so self-inflicted wounds.
+One-handed passes.
 Things that I would take my son out the game for if I was coaching him for throwing passes like that.
-Why are you having these kind of passes and plays in the 2nd round of the playoffs?
+Why are you having these kinds of passes and plays in the 2nd round of the playoffs?
 I don’t understand that.”

 Udonis Haslem COOKS James Harden 😳